 - Click on Uninstall Device and the driver will be uninstalled from your computer.
 After it is uninstalled, restart your computer.

 Again if you have assembled your own PC, you have to look up your motherboard’s model number on Google and then download the driver from your motherboard manufacturer’s website.
-After install the latest driver Reboot windows to take effect the changes and let us know this helps, Internet connection started working or not.
+After installing the latest driver Reboot windows to take effect the changes and let us know this helps, the Internet connection start working or not.

 Disable Fast startup

-Also some users mention on Microsoft forum, Reddit that this issue is fixed when the system is restarted and fast startup is disabled.
+Also, some users mentioned on the Microsoft forum, Reddit that this issue is fixed when the system is restarted and fast startup is disabled.
 To disable Fast Startup, you need to:

-- Open control panel, and Click on Power Options
+- Open the control panel, and click on Power Options

 - Click on Choose what the power buttons do / Choose what the power button does in the left pane.